Code-Institute-Submissions/ss00831-milestone1/README.md

 ### My Milestone1 page address : https://ss00831.github.io/milestone1/

-### To deploy this page to GitHub Pages from its GitHub repository(https://github.com/ss00831/milestone1):
+### To deploy this page to GitHub Pages from its GitHub repository (https://github.com/ss00831/milestone1) :
 1. From the menu items near the top of the page, select [Settings].
 2. Scroll down to the [GitHub Pages] section.
 3. [Source] - click the drop-down menu labelled None - select [Master Branch].